The sun's atmosphere is made up of several layers, mainly the photosphere, the chromosphere and the corona.

 The photosphere is marked by bright, bubbling granules of plasma and darker, cooler sunspots, which emerge when the sun's magnetic field breaks through the surface.
 Sunspots appear to move across the sun's disk.
 Observing this motion led astronomers to realize that the sun rotates on its axis.
 Since the sun is a ball of gas with no solid form, different regions rotate at different rates.
 The sun's equatorial regions rotate in about 24 days, while the polar regions take more than 30 days to make a complete rotation.

-The next layer is the chromosphere.
+The layer above the photosphere is the chromosphere.
 The chromosphere emits a reddish glow as super-heated hydrogen burns off.
 But the red rim can only be seen during a total solar eclipse.
 At other times, light from the chromosphere is usually too weak to be seen against the brighter photosphere.

 The third layer of the sun's atmosphere is the corona.
-It can only be seen during a total solar eclipse as well.
+Like the chromosphere, the sun's corona can only be seen during a total solar eclipse (or with NASA's Solar Dynamics Observatory).
 It appears as white streamers or plumes of ionized gas that flow outward into space.
-Temperatures in the sun's corona can get as high as 3.5 million degrees Fahrenheit (2 million degrees Celsius).
-As the gases cool, they become the solar wind.
+Temperatures in the sun's corona can get as high as 3.5 million degrees F (2 million degrees C. As the gases cool, they become the solar wind.

 Why the corona is up to 300 times hotter than the photosphere, despite being farther from the solar core, has remained a long-term mystery.

 "That's a bit of a puzzle," Jeff Brosius, a space scientist at Catholic University in Washington, D.C., and NASA's Goddard Space Flight Center in Greenbelt, Maryland, said in a statement.
 "Things usually get cooler farther away from a hot source.
 When you're roasting a marshmallow you move it closer to the fire to cook it, not farther away."